deeplook/vbbvg/README.rst

     02:48   14:09        U1      S+U Warschauer Str.
 (Berlin)
     04:48   14:11        U7      U Rudow (Berlin)

-This shows the departure times from one stop, limited to all earliest unique combinations of the *Line* and *Destination* columns.
+This shows the waiting and departure times (in MM:SS and HH:MM format, respectively) from one stop, limited to all earliest unique combinations of the *Line* and *Destination* columns.
 This is usually the only information one is interested in just "before leaving the office" as a typical use-case.
-The waiting time is calculated by this tool and inserted as the first column.
+This tool filters these combinations, calculates the waiting times and inserts them as the first column in the output.
 There are quite a few other command-line options which you can find out more about by typing ``python vbbvg.py -h``.